 Nidri (Nydri) was once the playground of billionaire Aristotle Onassis and until his death, the area remained quite exclusive and undeveloped.
 In recent years, however, it has grown into the island's biggest and liveliest resort with many bars and tavernas lining the sea front.
-Its popularity has a lot to do with the sailing fraternity, who have long made its safe harbor a necessary port of call when in these waters.
+Its popularity has a lot to do with the sailing fraternity, who have long made its safe harbor a necessary Cruise Port when in these waters.

 The area around Nidri (Nydri) is fairly flat and therefore ideal for cycle riding or walks through the olive groves to the Nidri Waterfalls.
 For the more energetic, fantastic views can be seen from the surrounding hills of Nidri, covered with wonderful wild flowers and blossoms in the spring and early summer months.

 Public Services: open Monday to Friday, 8.00am – 2.00pm.

 Retail Stores & Specialty Shops: Monday to Friday, 9am – 1.30pm and then again from 5pm – 9pm.
 Saturdays, 9am – 2pm.

 Supermarkets: Monday to Friday, 9am – 9pm, and Saturdays, 9am – 6pm.